joliet/joliet.github.io/_projects/lms-design-system.md

 **3. Build consensus for designs.**

-When the new design patterns were ready, I connected the designer to the community to discuss the designs.
+When the new design patterns were ready, I connected the designer with the community to discuss the designs.
 Issues and ideas would often come up that were out of scope for the project.
 I tracked these for the community by creating new Jiras or Confluence pages in our project space.

 **4. Research and identify pattern library solutions**